php-cds/php-cds/README.md

 Example "PSR-event-dispatcher" gets new methods to its API or other changes, then new version will be "PSR-event-dispatcher-2".
 All current PSRs and versions are displayed in the php-cds repositories.

+## Close RFC and PSR

+Every issue created in [php-cds/php-cds]|(https://github.com/php-cds/php-cds) (which represent a RFC) or [php-cds/php-cds-psr]|(https://github.com/php-cds/php-cds-psr) (which represent a PSR) have a voting time.
+Voting time is always 30 days since the create date.
+If a RFC or PSR has more than 1/3 negative votes it will be closed.